-- 1. Cannabis Cultivation uses within a 1⁄2 mile of a light rail station will be permitted with a conditional use permit subject to the same unique considerations for uses generally considered incompatible with light rail. - 2.
-Amend the River District Special Planning District to permit large manufacturing uses in existing buildings with a standard conditional use permit in the C-4 Zone.
+- 1. Cannabis Cultivation uses within a $\frac{1}{2}$ mile of a light rail station will be permitted with a conditional use permit subject to the same unique considerations for uses generally considered incompatible with light rail. - 2.
+Amend the River District Special Planning District to permit large manufacturing uses with a standard conditional use permit in the C-4 Zone.